Enterprise-Neurosystem/cluster-bootstrap/README.md

 The intention is that this will allow you to easily bootstrap an OpenShift-GitOps instance to a new cluster which will then instantiate several operators on the cluster.

+## Team Members
+1. Trevor Royer
+1. Cory Latschkowski

+## Meetings
+No meetings at this time.
+For more information please contact Trevor Royer (troyer@redhat.com)

 ## Components

 - OpenShift GitOps Operator